 - Parent Participation – Many after-school programs serve as a day-care or latch key program.
-CEE requires mandatory parent participation not only in picking up the children from the Center, but also in the lessons/learning tools that are provided to the children.
+We require mandatory parent participation not only in picking up the children from the Center, but also in the lessons/learning tools that are provided to the children.

 - Children’s Store – Students are able to earn “Learning Bucks” to shop at our Children’s Store, providing incentive to participate on a daily basis.

-Note: The Education Experience at St. Vincent & Sarah Fisher Center reserves the right to discontinue a student’s participation in the program and strict standards are maintained in terms of attendance, participation, dress code and behavior while in our facility.
+Note: St. Vincent & Sarah Fisher Center reserves the right to discontinue a student’s participation in the program and strict standards are maintained in terms of attendance, participation, dress code and behavior while in our facility.

 - Consistent attendance is mandatory

 - Enrollment is available for three different class sessions: Winter, Summer and Fall

 - Students must demonstrate the ability to function positively in a group setting.

 As with adults, children also are affected by barriers to education.
 Some of their barriers can be directly attributed to the barriers of the adults surrounding them.
 They can either feel that they are the cause of their parent’s stress/anxiety or through exposure to their parent(s) response to these issues, learn the behavior of education avoidance, perpetuating the cycle of resisting education.

 - Fear – Afraid of failing, making mistakes, what others might say

 - Environment – no role models, education not a priority, living below poverty level, parents are not their first teacher